There are several type of Title II firearms (those sold by Class 3 SOT FFLs) that are restricted by the National Firearms Act.

 In Washington you cannot own the following NFA restricted items.

 - Short Barreled Shotguns (SBS)*

-- It is not permitted to manufacture an SBR within the state of WA
+- It was not permitted to manufacture an SBR within the state of WA prior to July 2016

 NOTE:* Not legal to own or possess parts that can make these firearms unless these items were legally acquired prior to July 1, 1994 and be in compliance with federal law or machine Gun or Short Barreled Shotgun, but be possessed by by peace officer for official duty, armed forces, or person in compliance with NFA who has undergone Fingerprint and background check who in engaged in the production , manufacture, repair, or testing of Machine guns, or SBS

 Follow this link to find out more about Washington and NFA restrictions on Class 3 Firearms